skwasimakram13/Find-My-Device-by-Demoody/README.md

 # License & Contact
-- Suggested license: MIT for early-stage project (choose as per business needs)
+- MIT License — you may use and modify the code for your organization.
+Include attribution if you redistribute.
 - For commercial / closed-source product consider proprietary license.

-**Contact**: Project owner / maintainer - (add your email or handle here)
+**Contact**: Project owner / maintainer - wasim@demoody.com

 ---
 ## Author